Captum

 'prediction score > 0.999'.format(len(probs_above_0999)))

-In this example, instead of taking samples with the high prediction score let's consider all samples in S_T_Z_test batch.
+In the next example, instead of taking samples with the high prediction score let's consider all samples in S_T_Z_test batch.
 We can clearly see that the relative contribution score for the sparse features reduces and the dense features became significantly prominent which speaks to the fact that the primary signal for Non-Clicked is coming from the dense features.
-This observation is however made by using all-zero baseline for the Integrated Gradients algorithm.
+This observation, however, is made by using all-zero baseline for the Integrated Gradients algorithm.
 When we compute prediction score for all-zero input tensor we observe that the prediction score is 0.2, Non-Clicked.
 Ideally we would like the prediction score for baseline to be more neutral, somewhere close to 0.

 To dig deeper into whether sparse or dense features are more important for Clicked and Non-Clicked predictions we set those features to 0, one at a time and observe prediction score changes.